(formerly The Center for the Study of Russia and the Soviet Union)

 Duke Brobby has excellent connections with the D.C Embassy of the Russian Federation and has reliably processed visas for dozens of our colleagues.
 Call him at 202-667-7445 for current fees, or write to Duke's Visa Service at 2651 Connecticut Ave.
 NW, Suite 202, Washington D.C.
 20008.
 (We have no financial connection to Duke's Visa Service.
 It is pure love.)These procedures have been successful at the Russian Embassy in Washington.
 Scholars using other consulates or Russian embassies outside the US have sometimes had problems.
 Unfortunately, we cannot be responsible for variations in procedures or rules at Russian consular offices.

 Please be prepared to take your housing finder's fee, rent, and airport transport fee (if any) with you to Moscow.

 There are important and unfortunate new rules for visas.
-Visa holders may now only spend 90 days in Russia in a 180-day period.
+Regular visa holders may now only spend 90 days in Russia in a 180-day period.
 (180 days for 3-year multi-entry visas.)
-This means that after 90 (or 180) days, you must leave Russia and wait 90 days before re-entering. (for 3-year multi-entry visas, you have to exit Russia after 180 days and stay out 1 day before returning!)
-These rules have been implemented only recently and although it is not clear how they will be eventually interpreted, they ARE being enforced without exception at present.
+This means that with regular visas, after 90 days you must leave Russia and wait 90 days before re-entering.
+With the 3-year multi-entry visas, you have to exit Russia after 180 days and stay out 1 day before returning!
+It is not clear how these will be eventually interpreted, they ARE being enforced at present.